 To misquote genius economist Theodore Levitt, clients aren't buying the drill they're buying the hole.

-A good brand not only convinces customers that their hole will be the best they'll ever drill, it sells them the idea of the screws they're gonna put in those holes.
+A good brand not only convinces customers that their hole will be the best they'll ever drill, but it also sells them the idea of the screws they're gonna put in those holes.
 Then it tells them about those amazing shelves they're gonna hang onto those screws.
 And think of all that storage created – and the amazing amount of space they'll save.
 And then, how much better will their life be without all that chaotic mess just lying around the place – and all because of the drill you sold them and the holes they created with it.

 Your company must solve a problem for your target audience – and they need to know about it.